-Stra ategies Timeframe 5.1 A readily accessible complaints process will be promoted at the reception desk, public areas and website Ongoing 5.2 Complaints received about disability access will be responded to in a timely manner Ongoing 5.3 Staff will be sufficiently informed in disability and access issues to provide appropriate assistance to people with disability making complaints Ongoing
+Str ategies Timeframe 5.1 A readily accessible complaints process will be promoted in public areas and external websites.
+Ongoing 5.2 Complaints received about disability access will be responded to in a timely manner.
+Ongoing 5.3 Staff will be sufficiently informed in disability and access issues to provide appropriate assistance to people with disability making complaints.
+Ongoing